 - When the first heat is detected, make sure you mark which gilts are in heat

 - Note each gilt’s ID number and register the date or week number of the first heat

 - Once the first heat is registered, you can track the gilt’s 21-day oestrous cycle

-Registering first heat on a regular basis is a good tool for deciding which gilts to inseminate when over the course of the next three weeks.
+Registering the first heat on a regular basis is a good tool for deciding which gilts to inseminate when over the course of the next three weeks.
 It also gives you a good overview of the number of replacement gilts, helping you select among the older sows from the farrowing section.
 At this point, you can decide which sows to replace and which to return to the mating unit.
-This will help you keep sizes of groups in the mating unit uniform.
+This will help you keep the sizes of groups in the mating unit uniform.